mmtk/mmtk-core/docs/userguide/src/portingguide/howto/nogc.md

 #### `ObjectReference` vs `Address`

 A key principle in MMTk is the distinction between [`ObjectReference`](https://docs.mmtk.io/api/mmtk/util/address/struct.ObjectReference.html) and [`Address`](https://docs.mmtk.io/api/mmtk/util/address/struct.Address.html).
 The idea is that very few operations are allowed on an `ObjectReference`.
 For example, MMTk does not allow address arithmetic on `ObjectReference`s.
 This allows us to preserve memory-safety, only performing unsafe operations when required, and gives us a cleaner and more flexible abstraction to work with as it can allow object handles or offsets etc. `Address`, on the other hand, represents an arbitrary machine address.
 You might be interested in reading the *Demystifying Magic: High-level Low-level Programming* paper[^3] which describes the above in more detail.

+In MMTk, `ObjectReference` is a special address that represents an object.
+A binding may use tagged references, compressed pointers, etc.
+They need to deal with the encoding and the decoding in their [`Slot`](https://docs.mmtk.io/api/mmtk/vm/slot/trait.Slot.html) implementation, and always present plain `ObjectReference`s to MMTk.
+See [this test](https://github.com/mmtk/mmtk-core/blob/master/src/vm/tests/mock_tests/mock_test_slots.rs) for some `Slot` implementation examples.

 [^3]: https://users.cecs.anu.edu.au/~steveb/pubs/papers/vmmagic-vee-2009.pdf